 Dr. Amy Hackney

 This study sought to examine the effects of gender stereotypes of emotional expression on jurors’ perceptions of an attorney’s competence.
 Participants watched a video of a closing statement of a male or female attorney expressing either anger or neutral emotions and were asked to give a verdict and rate the attorney’s competence.
 Participants rated an angry male attorney highest in competence and an angry female attorney lowest in competence.
 Results also showed that participants who viewed a male attorney were more likely to attribute the attorney’s emotions to the situation compared to participants who viewed a female attorney.
 The implications of this study for attorney strategies are discussed.

 May, Christian B., "Anger in the Courtroom: The Effects of Attorney Gender and Emotion on Juror Perceptions" (2014).
-University Honors Program Theses.
+Honors College Theses.
 29.